 Donald W. Seldin, M.D., Research Symposium

 The Donald W. Seldin Research Symposium is Internal Medicine's annual resident and fellow research day.
 Since its start in 2016, it has become the flagship research event of the residency program.
-In 2020, there were more than 100 submissions.
+In 2022, there were close to 100 submissions.

 One resident is named the Donald W. Seldon Scholar, Seldin Scholars and their faculty mentors receive a financial award, made possible by generous gifts to UTSW and the Department of Internal Medicine.